 FIBA 3X3 World Tour

-Three-on-three basketball is not only the largest urban team sport in the world, particularly in Western Europe and Asia – as of the 2020 Tokyo Olympics, it’s a bonafide Olympic sport.
-Montréal is an international FIBA Three-on-Three World Tour host city – so game on!
+Three-on-three basketball is not only the largest urban team sport in the world, particularly in Western Europe and Asia – at the 2020 Tokyo Olympics it became a bona fide Olympic sport.
+Montréal is an international FIBA 3X3 World Tour host city — so game on!

-With skateboarding taking on the status of official Olympic sport, the organizers of Dime Street Challenge wanted to bring it back to the streets with a series of challenges using the topography of Montréal's iconic Olympic Stadium.
-Full of leaps over picnic tables, down railings and eye-popping staircase jumps, the Dime Street Challenge is a street skater's paradise.
+Montréal’s own Dime launched their Glory Challenge to bring skateboarding back to the streets with a series of challenges using the topography of Montréal’s iconic Olympic Stadium.
+Full of leaps over picnic tables, down railings and eye-popping staircase jumps, it’s a street skater’s paradise.

 Read this next: Organizing a sporting event in Montréal?
 Here’s your playbook